 “Gather” as a Synonym for “Pick Up”

-Gather is often used when referring to the act of collecting multiple things from different locations.
-It can imply a more casual or informal form of pick up.
+The term gather is often used in reference to the act of collecting multiple things from varied locations and suggests a rather casual or informal style of pick-up.

-For instance, if you say, “I will gather the books from the table,” it suggests that you are collecting the books together, but not necessarily lifting them all at once.
+When you say, “I will gather the books from the table,” you mean collecting the books together with no suggestion that you will do so all at once.

 You will like: Cancellation vs Cancelation: Which Spelling is Correct?